Emilia-Guadalupe/Weather_App/README.md

+## Want to start with this proyect?

+-Clone or download this repository
+-Install the npm packages with 'npm install' and dotenv with 'npm install dotenv'

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).